-Option name Required Default Description OutputFile X session.eny Output file name to which the energy and enstrophy are written.
-OutputFrequency \checkmark - Number of timesteps at which out- put is written.
+Option name Required Default Description OutputFile × session.eny Output file name to which the en- OutputFrequency ✓ - ergy and enstrophy are written.
+Number of timesteps at which out- put is written.

-To enable the filter, add the following to the FILTERS tag:
+To enable the filter, add the following to the FILTERS) tag: